Introduction

 The passage

 v9.
 Paul asks that God might "fill" the Colossians with knowledge.
-The false teachers in Colosse claim they are able to supply fullness in the Christian life.
+The false teachers in Colossae claim they are able to supply fullness in the Christian life.
 They can provide the extra - full sanctification.
-Yet, the Colossians have already heard "the word of truth, the gospel".
+Yet, the Colossians have already heard "the word of truth, the gospel."
 Paul now asks that God fill them with this truth.
-What is "the knowledge of his will"?
-The "perception of God's will consists in wisdom and understanding of every sort, on the spiritual level", so says Moule.
+And what is this knowledge, this truth?
+The "perception of God's will consists in wisdom and understanding of every sort, on the spiritual level", so says C.F.D.
+Moule.

 v11.
 In this verse we find the third description of the "walk".
-"Strengthened with all power" indicates the enabling source of a "walk" which is "worthy".
-The power Paul is speaking of here is the power of the indwelling Spirit of Christ who enables us to walk in a way which is pleasing to God.
+"Strengthened with all power" indicates the enabling source of our "walk".
+The power Paul is speaking of here is the power of the indwelling Spirit of Christ who enables us to walk in a way that is worthy of God, pleasing to God.
 This empowering will give us perseverance and patience as we struggle against the trials, temptations and opposition of the powers of darkness.

 v14.
-Finally, Paul defines how it is that through God's Son, we have deliverance from bondage and entrance into the kingdom.
+Finally, Paul defines how it is that through God's Son we have deliverance from bondage and entrance into the kingdom.
 Jesus has gained for us "redemption" and "forgiveness of sins".
 For Paul, both mean the same thing.
-Redemption is liberation from the bondage sin by means of the payment of a price.
+Redemption is liberation from the bondage of sin by means of Christ's perfect sacrifice.

 The fruit of wisdom